ramchandra06032004/Ai-Kitchen-For-India/readme.md

 ## Running the Project

-After installing the necessary packages, you can run the project using Streamlit.
+After you install the necessary packages, you can go ahead and run the project using Streamlit.
 Execute the following command in your terminal:

 ```console
 streamlit run app.py